TheEmeraldBee/RustyTasks/README.md

 ### List
 This one is simple, type ```rt list``` or ```rt list -f "folder/name/here"``` To see all of your tasks, or just the tasks under the specific folder!

+Optional: You can use the ```-d``` flag followed by a number to set the max depth that the system will recurse into folders (Default of 3)

 ### Add

 This one is how you add a new task!